databases-CSCI3354/project1-online-commerce/README.md

 ### Notable implementation details

-Clear segregation of concerns among `services`, `models` and `routes`. `routes` are purely responsible for rendering the HTML templates, offloading all business logic to the corresponding `services`.
-All data structures are centrally managed in the `modules` module
+Clear segregation of concerns among `services`, `models` and `routes`. `routes` are purely responsible for rendering the HTML templates, offloading all business logic to the corresponding service in `services`.
+All data structures are centrally managed in the `models` module.

 ## Quick Start